Jesus Christ or Julius Caesar; Who is More Likely to Have Been a Real Person?

-Elsewhere, in the New Testament there is, of course, further mention of Jesus ~ but, often, by the very people, who featured as major characters within the Gospel stories.
+Elsewhere in the New Testament there is, of course, further mention of Jesus but, often, by the very people who feature as major characters within the Gospel stories.
 Again, these people cannot be taken as evidence of themselves.

 Paul's letters generally support the gospel stories, but that is hardly surprising.
 He was a convert to the 'early Christian' cause and, like the gospels, his epistles were sent out to spread the good news.
 Indeed, his letters were written earlier than the gospels and may even have influenced some of the content of the gospels.

 The stories and the letters were, in effect, missionary work.
 They include mystical events, miracles and parables, none of which are evidence for a living, breathing person.
 They might even be termed propaganda for the cause.
 I do not see how they can be considered as independent corroborative evidence.